League of Ireland Women's Premier Division: Expansions, name changes and withdrawals

-DLR Waves joined the league in 2012–13 and Galway W.F.C. were added for the 2013–14 season.
-Before the 2014–15 season Cork Women's F.C. were taken over by FORAS/Cork City F.C. and as a result were renamed Cork City W.F.C.
+DLR Waves joined the league in 2012–13 and Galway were added for the 2013–14 season.
+Before the 2014–15 season Cork Women's F.C. were taken over by FORAS/Cork City and as a result were renamed Cork City W.F.C.
 It was also announced that DLR Waves and UCD's senior women's team would join forces and become known as UCD Waves.
 Shamrock Rovers also withdrew from the league, leaving seven teams to play each other.
 In January 2015 the FAI sent out invitations to clubs in an effort to expand the league.
-This resulted in Kilkenny United W.F.C. joining the league for the 2015–16 season.
+This resulted in Kilkenny United joining the league for the 2015–16 season.
 In 2015 the senior women's team at Raheny United merged with Shelbourne Ladies.
 This effectively saw Shelbourne Ladies takeover Raheny United's place in the league.
 Before the 2015–16 season was finished Castlebar Celtic withdrew from league because they were unable to field a team.

 In 2018, Limerick joined, bringing the total number back up to eight, however, in December 2019 the club was on the verge of extinction after the examinership process to try to keep their trading company afloat ended unsuccessfully and the club did not receive a licence for the 2020 season.

 The Women's National League Committee decided to expand the 2020 WNL to nine teams.
 Bohemians' application was successful, while Treaty United's application to enter the WNL in place of Limerick was also accepted.
 Both teams and Athlone Town joined the WNL for the first time that year.
-Kilkenny United were excluded for a variety of reasons, including that they had not bonded with the local league, they had changed venues for home games, did not train in Kilkenny, lacked a qualified manager, and had produced poor results (just seven points in the last three seasons combined [60 matches]).
-In 2022 Sligo Rovers competed for the first time, bringing the league membership up to ten clubs.
+Kilkenny United were excluded for a variety of reasons, including that they had not bonded with the local league, they had changed venues for home games, did not train in Kilkenny, lacked a qualified manager, and had produced poor results (just seven points from 60 matches in the last three seasons).

+In December 2021, Sligo Rovers announced they would join the senior level of the Women's National League for the upcoming 2022 season, having previously competed at U-17 and U-19 level.
+This brought the league's total membership up to ten clubs.